 - Step 4 - Vote!

 VOTE!
 If you received the ballot by mail, follow the instructions in the Mail Voting Instructions - Make Your Vote Count! brochure you received.
-If you received an email, follow the instructions within the email or access your ballot at https://cookcountyclerk.everyonecounts.com, a secure website where you can log in, vote your ballot online, print your voted ballot and print the accompanying ballot materials.
+If you received an email, follow the instructions within the email and then access your ballot at vote.uocava.com/cook, a secure website where you can log in, vote your ballot online, print your voted ballot and print the accompanying ballot materials.

 - Step 5 - Mail your ballot